 The PowerMaths and White Rose schemes have been expertly designed to minimise the need for interventions of this kind – the ideology is for pupils to keep up, not have to catch-up.
 It is recognised that some may need support from time to time, staff expertise and resources to enable this are available.

 The extra daily learning sessions can be utilised to provide personalised provision in addressing misconceptions from the previous learning session or pre-teaching in preparation for the next learning session

 Learning sessions are carefully designed to enable more able pupils to explain their understanding, rather than just calculating a numerical answer.
 This might be through exploring different ways to solve the same problem, responding to or creating their own generalisations, providing them with questions where there is no clear signpost so they have to devise their own strategies to tackle them effectively, or explaining ideas or misconceptions that have arisen.
 There are many ways of doing this but we challenge pupils by deepening their understanding and ability to apply this in a range of contexts, rather than pushing them on to new content ahead of their peers.

-Daily marking allows for teachers to identify trends and individual needs to be addressed.
+Daily marking allows for teachers to identify trends and individual needs to be addressed on a day to day basis.
 Individual work on varied fluency and problem solving and reasoning informs teacher assessment which is recorded on the school’s online assessment tool.
 Termly assessments are built into the White Rose Scheme to support ongoing assessment.

-Maths mastery is a long-term journey that all staff and pupils will be travelling together, with constant and timely review and improvement of teaching and learning.
+Maths mastery is a long-term journey that all staff and pupils travel together, with constant and timely review and improvement of teaching and learning.
 We look forward to continued success in maths at Lynch Hill and thank all our parents and carers for their continued support.